grandma-collaboration/icare/docs/dev_guide/index.md

 ## System Architecture

-grandma_skyportal works in a similar way to [Fritz Marshal](), but with some noticeable differences.
+Icare works in a similar way to [Fritz Marshal](), but with some noticeable differences.
 Let's detail the system's architecture:

 ``` mermaid
 graph LR